-For most people, a home is likely to be the biggest purchase of their lives, so it is only natural to want to protect it.
-At Dundas Life, we have you covered, whatever your insurance needs.
+If you're like most people, a home is likely to be the biggest purchase of your life.
+So it's only natural to want to protect it.

 There are several insurance products that new homebuyers need to know about.
-However, knowing which mortgage insurance product is right for you, is not always easy.
-That is why we have put together this post, in which we will answer your mortgage insurance questions and more.
-So, let us dive right in.
+However, knowing which insurance or mortgage life insurance product is right for you, is not always easy.

 Do you need insurance to get a mortgage in Canada?

-You need to buy home insurance if you want a mortgage loan in Canada.
-Home insurance provides you with financial help if a covered event results in damages to your home, property, or personal belongings.
+Home insurance provides you with a financial safety net if a covered event results in damages to your home, property, or personal belongings.

 Mortgage Default Insurance

 Mortgage default insurance is mandatory if you put less than 20% down toward your home.
-It protects the lender if you cannot make loan repayments.
-You can roll the cost of insurance into your monthly mortgage repayments.
+It protects the mortgage lender if you cannot make loan repayments.
+You can bundle the cost of insurance into your monthly mortgage payments.
 Alternately, you can pay it along with the closing costs.

-Mortgage default insurance is also known as CMHC insurance.
+Mortgage default insurance is also known as Canada Mortgage and Housing Corporation (CMHC) insurance.

 Mortgage Life Insurance